tempertemper/energybubble.net/src/site/posts/2021-11-24--life-on-automatic-pilot.md

 ---
-title: Are you wasting your life?
+title: Life on automatic pilot
 intro: Are you present in your life?
 Or do you feel is a never-ending string of chores that you do in automatic pilot.
 date: 2021-11-24
 ---